sdunlap/gtsam_pendulum/README.md

 After seeing the relatively poor performance, I combined the measurement factors into a single custom factor, but the speed did not change as much as I expected.

+## 8 June

+The custom factor feature was merged into develop, so I pulled down the latest and tested my example.
+Everything still works.

 # Notes